supaorg/supa/packages/demo/README.md

-# Supa Demo Space Builder
+# Sila Demo Space Builder

 A tool for building demo spaces from JSON configuration files.
-Creates complete Supa spaces with assistants, providers, and conversations that can be opened directly in Supa.
+Creates complete Sila spaces with assistants, providers, and conversations that can be opened directly in Sila.

 ## Usage